Nules84/CI_PP2_ArtiQuiz/README.md

 After drawing up the sketches it was time to get them onto the screen.
 To do this a wireframe was created using Balsamiq Wireframes 4.
 Wireframes are used to display what the creator ultimately envisions the website to look like, roughly!
 It acts as one of the first stepping stones of the journey.
-Please find below the original Wireframes for ArchiQuiz's project.
+Please find below the original Wireframes for ArtiQuiz's project.

 #### *Wireframes* <a name="wireframes"></a>